 Greetings from the Centre for ASEAN Regionalism Universiti Malaya (CARUM).
-CARUM was formed in January 2015, the year that Malaysia took over the chairmanship of ASEAN, at a time that ASEAN is increasingly emerging as a global leader in regionalism.
+CARUM was formed in January 2015, the year that Malaysia took over the chairmanship of ASEAN, at a time that ASEAN was increasingly emerging as a global leader in regionalism.
 ASEAN’s internal development – with three new communities expected to be forged at the end of 2015 under Malaysia’s chairmanship – and ASEAN’s leadership of wider regional initiatives are matters attracting international academic interest.
-CARUM aims to be a national resource for Malaysia, assisting this country’s regional leadership in policy formulation and implementation to meet the need for ASEAN effectiveness, including in wider regional leadership.
+CARUM aims to be a national resource for Malaysia, assisting the country’s regional leadership in policy formulation and implementation to meet the need for ASEAN effectiveness, including in wider regional leadership.

 CARUM seeks to strategically build networks and partnerships and advance collaborations with researchers on the topic of ASEAN Regionalism within ASEAN and other regions.
+We welcome interested scholars, students and anyone interested in ASEAN regionalism to explore what CARUM has to offer.